phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_with_firmware.rst

 Build BSP image with extras
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-BSP image build contains the software components for Qualcomm device support and value-added software features applicable to Qualcomm SoCs.
+BSP image build has the software components for Qualcomm device support and value-added software features applicable to Qualcomm SoCs.
 It includes a reference distribution configuration for Qualcomm development kits.
 The ``meta-qcom-extras`` layer enables source compilation of select components, which are otherwise present as binary.

 For more details, see `Qualcomm Linux metadata layers <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-27/platform_software_features.html#qualcomm-linux-metadata-layers-overview>`__.